Suspicious packages sent to top Democrats, CNN as election looms

 Former President Bill Clinton was home when the device was intercepted at a Secret Service facility not near the Clintons’ home, MSNBC reported.
 It said Hillary Clinton was in Florida attending fundraising events.

 A federal law enforcement official told Reuters that more than one of the packages appears to have the same construction or design.
+Another source told Reuters the FBI was still evaluating whether the suspicious packages contained dangerous or explosive materials.

+The Chappaqua Patch, a local news website, citing a law enforcement official, reported the devices sent to Soros, Obama and Clinton appeared to be a pipe bomb.
+“Not fancy but definitely functional,” the official said.

 The New York Police Department’s bomb squad said the package at the Time Warner Center, which also houses stores and restaurants, appeared to be an explosive device, CNN reported.